Pyomo/pyomo/doc/OnlineDocs/howto/interrogating.rst

    :language: python

-The following snippet will only work, of course, if there is a constraint with the name ``Axbpyo.Constraint`` that has and index, which is the string ``Film``.
+The following snippet will only work, of course, if there is a constraint with the name ``AxbConstraint`` that has and index, which is the string ``Film``.

 .. literalinclude:: /src/scripting/driveabs2_Access_one_dual.spy